Jonathan2251/lbd/source/ctrlflow.rst

     :start-after: #endif //#if CH >= CH8_2 //1
     :end-before: //@EmitInstruction }

-To print the NOP, the Cpu0AsmPrinter.cpp of Chapter3_2 has printed all bundle instructions in loop.
+In order to print the NOP, the Cpu0AsmPrinter.cpp of Chapter3_2 prints all bundle instructions in loop.
 Without the loop, only the first part of the bundle instruction (branch instruction only) is printed.
-The result is NOP is missing and not be filled in branch delay slot.
 In llvm 3.1 the basice block label remains same even if you didn't do the bundle after it.
-But for some reasons, it changed in llvm some later version and you need doing "bundle" in order to keep block label unchanged at later llvm phase.
+But for some reasons, it changed in llvm at some later version and you need doing "bundle" in order to keep block label unchanged at later llvm phase.